hirdetés

 Last but not least, let’s talk about when the dog leads, not the owner.
 Here again, it is important not to jerk and to keep a loose leash.
 One of the most important goals of this exercise is to improve communication with your pet.
 So that our dog learns how to signal when he is interested in something, and how we can tell.
 How to tell him when it’s clear and when to turn back.
 This is perhaps a little more advanced in dog training and is more for educated dog-owner pairs, but definitely worth experimenting with.

-Autumn daily routine walk walking with dog
+Autumn autumn hazards daily routine dog walking sniffer walk

 More articles